Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 The Miranda Wright episodes were produced first.
 The plan was a full 65-episode order with Miranda as the partner.
 But those episodes came back from the overseas animation studios looking rough, and Disney panicked.
 Only 19 of them survived to air.
 In that batch, Bonkers has a slightly different look: golf-club-shaped ears and different spots, closer to his original cartoon-short design.

 So Disney brought in a new team led by Robert Taylor, who threw out the premise and created Lucky Piquel to add that Roger Rabbit style buddy-cop friction.
-They made 42 new “Lucky” episodes, redesigned Bonkers to be cuter (skinnier ears, two black spots, Tigger-like tail stripes), and, despite being made second, aired these first to set up the origin story.
+They made 42 new Lucky episodes, redesigned Bonkers to be cuter with skinnier ears, two black spots, and Tigger-like tail stripes, and, despite being made second, aired these first to set up the origin story.
 A transition episode called “New Partners on the Block” tried to bridge the two timelines.

 The result is a pile of continuity errors that still drive fans a little crazy.
 In one episode Bonkers is a rookie, in the next he is a veteran.
 For most of us, though, the Lucky Piquel era is the golden age of the show.

-A cop show is only as good as its criminals, and Bonkers had some of the strangest animated villains of the decade.
+A cop show is only as good as its criminals, and the Bonkers cartoon had some of the strangest animated villains of the decade.

 Was Bonkers a Roger Rabbit Spin-Off?